Lower Back Pain

 When any muscular injury occurs, the body starts an inflammatory process by bringing in extra blood and fluid to the injury.
 This process is important because it brings nutrients and materials to repair the damage, but the swelling and pain that accompany inflammation make life miserable while it is happening.

 The first step is to limit the inflammatory response and protect the injury.
 For mild injuries, you can try ice, compression and elevation of the injury at home.
-However, we would still like to see you since mild injuries can be caused by underlying joint restrictions.
-If that joint stiffness persists and worsens, repeated injuries in the same spot can result.
-For moderate and severe injuries, we use adjustments, some light massage, electrical therapy and sometimes Kinesio-Tape to make the healing process as efficient and fast as possible.
+However, this is a good time for a check up by a chiropractor since underlying joint misalignments can cause injuries.
+If those joint problems persist and worsen, repeated injuries in the same spot can result.
+For all types of musculoskeletal injuries, Dr French uses adjustments, some light massage, electrical therapy and sometimes Kinesio-Tape to make the healing process as efficient and fast as possible.

 Once the inflammation stops and the muscle heals, you will feel better.
 But the stiffness in the joints can remain.
-If that underlying cause of the injury is not resolved, you may be setting the stage for a repeat injury.
+If you don’t resolve the underlying cause of the injury, you may be setting the stage for a repeat injury.
 At this point, a short stint of rehabilitative exercises and joint adjustments can get your bones moving better than they were before you got hurt.

-At our Norwalk chiropractic office, our goal is to help you avoid surgery in any way we can.
+At Dr French’s Norwalk chiropractic office, our goal is to help you avoid surgery in any way we can.
 While the surgeons in our area are very skilled, and are some of the top doctors in the country, any surgery carries risks.
 Some people end up in more pain after back surgery than before.
-For that reason, it is common practice to exhaust conservative options, like chiropractic and exercise, before surgery is considered.
+For that reason, it is common practice to exhaust conservative options, like chiropractic and exercise, before considering surgery.
 Generally, if you have a long case of severe back pain that radiates to the leg, limits your daily activities, and the pain does not improve after a few weeks of chiropractic and exercise, more invasive procedures may be appropriate.
 Dr French can help you make that decision at the right time, and can recommend the right doctor if necessary.

 While you cannot prevent every injury, you can reduce your chances by keeping your back and neck loose.
 Get into a routine of light stretching and exercise every day to counteract the minor stiffness that can bloom into future problems.
-If you still feel stiff, or have a history of frequent back injuries, come get an adjustment at our Norwalk, CT office before it hurts.
+If you still feel stiff, or have a history of frequent back injuries, see a chiropractor before it hurts.
 A little prevention can be worth a pound of cure!

 There is no single stretch that will solve all back pain.
 In fact, stretching sometimes won’t provide any relief, even if you target the right muscle.
 In general, stretching should be gentle.
 Think of wringing inflammation out of the muscle rather than pulling apart something stuck together.
 Here are some of my favorites.